johnwesleyquintero/johnwesleyquintero/README.md

 ---

-"The world is a system.
-Decode it, and you unlock your potential." -- Wesley Quintero
+_"The world is a system.
+Decode it, and you unlock your potential." — Wesley Quintero_